Rate Limit

 <Accordion title="Do different endpoints have different rate limits?">

-Currently, all endpoints share the same rate limit of 200 requests per minute.
+Currently, all endpoints share the same rate limit of 200 queries per minute.
+Keep in mind that bulk and batch endpoints count each entity in the payload as a separate query, so a single call to those endpoints can consume multiple queries.
 Some endpoints may have additional specific limits which will be documented separately.

 </Accordion>